 - Mountain Rose Herbs – (This is the brand that I use for my business and my home) All organic & pesticide-free, wild-crafted (if available), a wonderful company with great smelling essential oils, for really decent prices.
 This company strives to help the environment in every way and is a zero waste company.
 They are certified organic by OTCO and they source their essential oils from reputable distillers that they know personally and trust.

-- Plant Therapy – (This is another brand I like to use!)
+- Plant Therapy – (This is my other favorite brand!)
 Plant Therapy is another great brand that I love to use.
 They promote safe practices of essential oil use, give fair prices for high-quality essential oils and even created a Kid Friendly line!
 In the summer of 2014, Robert Tisserand joined them and helped them to create a line of safe essential oil blends for children.
 As one of the leading educators in the world right now, for aromatherapy and safety, I was very excited to see him join up with Plant Therapy.
-(You can also find their oils on Amazon, some of which have prime shipping!)

 - Now Foods – great price, OK essential oils for cleaning house and scenting your room.
 You can find these at your local Whole Foods or Central Market or for the best price, on Amazon.
 They even have a few organic ones as well.
 I only use this brand for my cleaning needs because I don’t like using my precious Mountain Rose Herbs essential oils on something like cleaning.
 You also have to pay close attention to their labels as they do sell oils that are already diluted with a carrier oil and their Jasmine oil is cut with fragrance oil to save them money, but they DO label it.
 (Jasmine is very expensive on its own.
 Don’t buy their Jasmine oil because fragrance oils are what you are trying to avoid.)
 You can read more about NOW Foods on their FAQ page.